JUMP TO A TOPIC

 The National Cancer Institute (NCI) is the United States federal government’s agency of cancer research and training.
 The NCI was established in 1937 as part of the National Institutes of Health, which is part of the Department of Health and Human Services.
 The National Institutes of Health Clinical Center is the largest hospital devoted 100% to medical research.

-NCI’s primary mission is to conduct cancer research initiatives across different malignancies, including mesothelioma.
+NCI’s primary mission is to conduct cancer research initiatives across different malignancies, including the rare and aggressive cancer known as mesothelioma.
 This spearheading of cancer research is collectively called the National Cancer Program, which is the largest funding platform for cancer research in the entire world.
 The data reaches cancer centers and doctors throughout the country to improve the clinical trials and studies conducted at different institutions.

-Dr. Raffitt Hassan is the Senior Investigator of Thoracic and Gastrointestinal Malignancies.
-He is in charge of all cancer research related to mesothelioma.
-The two types of mesothelioma are pleural mesothelioma and peritoneal mesothelioma:
+Dr. Raffit Hassan is the Senior Investigator of Thoracic and Gastrointestinal Malignancies.
+He is in charge of all cancer research related to mesothelioma and helps improve detection of and treatment for mesothelioma.

 Experienced Mesothelioma Specialists

-• Dr. Raffitt Hassan, Chief of Thoracic and Gastrointestinal Malignancies
+- Dr. Raffit Hassan, Chief of Thoracic and Gastrointestinal Malignancies

 Affiliations